shopkeep/shpkpr/README.md

   A tool to manage applications running on Marathon.

 Options:
-  -u, --marathon_url TEXT  URL of the Marathon API to use.  [required] -v, --verbose            Enables verbose mode.
+  --marathon_url TEXT      URL of the Marathon API to use.  [required] --mesos_master_url TEXT  URL of the Mesos master to use.  [required] -v, --verbose            Enables verbose mode.
   --help                   Show this message and exit.